 We found a negative correlation between the expression of the three markers and several histone lysine methyltransferases associated with the establishment of constitutive or facultative heterochromatin, including EZH2 that has recently emerged as one of the new favorite targets for epigenetic therapies[20] (Table 1).
-These estimated scores in colon cancer expressing CD133, CD44 and CD166 suggest that an activator of EZH2, such as CPI-1205 may have better efficacy than known inhibitors in clinical trials to influence cancer stemness and are in accordance with a protective role of EZH2 in cell differentiation.
+These estimated scores in colon cancer expressing CD133, CD44, and CD166 suggest that an activator of EZH2, such as CPI-1205, may have better efficacy than known inhibitors in clinical trials to influence cancer stemness and are in accordance with a protective role of EZH2 in cell differentiation.
 Similarly, expression of EHMT2 (also known as G9A and KMT1C), encoding another lysine methyltransferase that also recently raised interests in the epidrug field, was inversely correlated with the three cancer stem cell markers expression (Table 1).

-Only few Lysine methyltransferases associated with gene activation were found correlated or inversely correlated with the combined expression of the three markers.
+Only few lysine methyltransferases associated with gene activation were found correlated or inversely correlated with the combined expression of the three markers.
 Among them, SETD7 (Table 4), but not SETD6 (Table 1), may be a good candidate to inhibit stemness in colon cancer cells.

 Recently, small molecules that can target specific bromodomains have been extensively developed[61].
 Bromodomains are part of a family of epigenetic readers that play pivotal roles in transcriptional regulation through the binding of acetylated histones and the recruitment of other epienzymes in epigenetic complexes at specific sites.
-We found only few bromodomain-containing proteins whose expression was negatively (BRD7, Table 2) or positively (BPTF, BAZ2B, Table 5) correlated to the combined expression of the three cancer stem cell markers.
+We found only a few bromodomain-containing proteins whose expression was negatively (BRD7, Table 2) or positively (BPTF, BAZ2B, Table 5) correlated to the combined expression of the three cancer stem cell markers.

 Among epigenetic readers, methylated DNA binding proteins have probably been overlooked as epidrug targets since expression of both MBD1 and MBD2 is positively correlated with cancer stem cell markers (Table 5).

-Targeting members of the LSD family of histone demethylases using inhibitors such as GSK-J1 may also be a good option since only few of them are inversely correlated with the three cancer stem cell markers while KDM3B, KDM4B/C, KDM5B, KDM6A (UTX) and KDM6B (JMJD3) are positively correlated to their expression (Table 6).
+Targeting members of the lysine-specific histone demethylase family of histone demethylases using inhibitors such as GSK-J1 may also be a good option since only a few of them are inversely correlated with the three cancer stem cell markers while KDM3B, KDM4B/C, KDM5B, KDM6A (UTX), and KDM6B (JMJD3) are positively correlated to their expression (Table 6).

-Finally, JAK1/2 kinases, which possess a histone phosphorylation activity and are the targets of numerous inhibitors already tested in the clinic, mainly for other diseases, should probably be reconsidered for colon cancer patients with high expression of CD133, CD44 and CD166 or after conventional therapies.
+Finally, JAK1/2 kinases, which possess a histone phosphorylation activity and are the targets of numerous inhibitors already tested in the clinic, mainly for other diseases, should probably be reconsidered for colon cancer patients with high expression of CD133, CD44, and CD166 or after conventional therapies.
 Indeed, our meta-analyses suggest that their expression is positively correlated to the expression of the three cancer stem cell markers (Table 4).

-As mentioned above, CD44, CD133 and CD166 are potent markers of CSCs from multiple tissues including digestive (gastric, pancreatic) and non-digestive cancers in which they are epigenetically regulated.
+As mentioned above, CD44, CD133, and CD166 are potent markers of CSCs from multiple tissues including digestive (gastric, pancreatic) and non-digestive cancers in which they are epigenetically regulated.
 Therefore, these considerations could be largely applicable to other types of cancers, in which correlation studies between epienzymes and cancer stem cell markers may be of great interest.

 PERSPECTIVES